tenzir/tenzir/web/docs/use/integrate/rest-api/README.md

 The server mode reflects the "traditional" mode of operation where VAST binds to a network interface.
 This mode only accepts HTTPS connections and requires a valid authentication token for every request.
+This is the default mode of operation.

 ![REST API - Server Mode](rest-api-server-mode.light.png#gh-light-mode-only)
 ![REST API - Server Mode](rest-api-server-mode.dark.png#gh-dark-mode-only)